jg8481/Robot-Framework-Solidity-Testing-Toolkit/README.md

 - [Chaos Testing running in parallel with other tests](https://robocon.io/#online-robot-framework-and-endpoint-detection-agents-at-secureworks)
 - [Parallel tests that require the tester to measure system resources while running various types of tests at the same time](https://github.com/jg8481/Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022)

-A lot of the automation in this repo is influenced by my [Robot-Framework-Lone-Tester-Strategies-RoboCon-2019](https://github.com/jg8481/Robot-Framework-Lone-Tester-Strategies-RoboCon-2019), [Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019](https://github.com/jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019), and [Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022](https://github.com/jg8481/Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022) workshops.
+A lot of the automation in this repository is influenced by my [Robot-Framework-Lone-Tester-Strategies-RoboCon-2019](https://github.com/jg8481/Robot-Framework-Lone-Tester-Strategies-RoboCon-2019), [Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019](https://github.com/jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019), and [Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022](https://github.com/jg8481/Getting-Started-Robotframework-AppiumLibrary-RoboCon-2021-And-2022) workshops.
 More information about these RoboCon workshops can be found on [robocon.io](https://robocon.io/#workshops).

+### Roadmap for this toolkit

 In the future I plan to expand this toolkit into the following areas.
 - Create a `robotframework-truffle-remote-library.js` using the [Truffle toolkit](https://trufflesuite.com/), and design similar features that are found in  `robotframework-hardhat-remote-library.js`
 - Create more static analysis, security, and vulnerability scanning RPA automation integrated with popular tools in the Web3 and blockchain industry
 - Create RPA and `robotframework-hardhat-remote-library.js` powered multichain bots utilizing [Infura](https://infura.io/), [Hardhat toolkit](https://hardhat.org/), and [ethers.js](https://github.com/ethers-io/ethers.js/)